dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/011_Complex Geometry.md

 d.
 Vertical line through $z=3$.
 e.
 Horizontal line through $z=ia$.
 f.
 Region to the right of the vertical line through $z=a$.
 g.
-Exterior of a circle
+Exterior of a circle: take the calculation in
 :::

 ## Spring 2020 HW 1.4 #work